NASCAR rallies around Wallace as FBI investigates noose - WHIZ News

 “It was a difficult moment for Bubba, a difficult moment for me,” he said.
 “He’s handled it with the grace that he has handled everything that’s happened over the last few weeks.”

-The 26-year-old Wallace has not commented since a statement on social media late Sunday in which he declared: “T his will not break me, I will not give in nor will I back down.
+The 26-year-old Wallace said after the noose was discovered: “T his will not break me, I will not give in nor will I back down.
 I will continue to proudly stand for what I believe in.”

 Talladega is one of the more raucous stops on the NASCAR schedule, but the pandemic prompted the series, like all sports, to ban or sharply limit fans.
 Up to 5,000 fans were allowed in, but there were far fewer than that Monday and none of them had access to the the infield or the Cup Series garage.